don41382/esp12-wifi-mqtt-led-siren/README.md

 Used parts:

 - ESP12 / Wemos D1 mini
-- WS2801 Arduino
+- WS2801 LED's

 Check out the Arduino sketch: [Arduino Sketch](esp12-alarm.ino)

 ### How to setup the Alarm
+The Siren connects to your local WIFI and is controlled via MQTT.
 Follow the 4 steps from setup to sending your first commands.

 #### 1. Power up & connect to hotspot
 After you powered on the Alarm for the first time, it will create a temporary hotspot.
 You will have to connect to that WIFI.
 The SSID will be something like `Alarm-XX`